 Friday, July 29, 2011

-The Wannabe Trader
+Haftara Masei: The Wannabe Merchant

 Then his sister came along.

-Max agreed—against his better judgment.
+Max agreed, against his better judgment.
 The boy was family, after all.
 He had no experience, no talent, no apparent interest in commerce, but Max would do his duty.

 His first mistake.